By Roxanne Donovan - Organization; Wellness; Writing [Slightly edited version of post published on 8/6/20.]

 The group has been so meaningful to me that I created Focus Fridays in its image as an offering to WellAcademic members searching for their own socializing work community.
 I invite you to build your own community if you don’t have one already or join me for Focus Fridays.

-Have other ways to get work done healthily from home in the fall?
+Have other ways to get work done healthily from home this semester?
 Please post them in the comments below.
 We need to support each other now more than ever so we can all make it to the other side of this moment with some semblance of wholeness and health.

 In peace and solidarity,